itsmehujo/t-web-800/backend/README.md

 ## The runner script - ./run

-- `./run run`: starts the containers and all backend processes
 - `./run back`: starts the containers and all backend processes
 - `./run start`: starts all the containers
 - `./run stop`: stops the containers